transistorsoft/background-geolocation-console/README.md

 ## Configure The Sample App

-The Background Geolocation SampleApp is perfect for use with this web-application.
+The Background Geolocation [Sample App](https://github.com/transistorsoft/cordova-background-geolocation-SampleApp) is perfect for use with this web-application.
 To configure the app, simply edit `Settings->url` and set it to `http://<your.ip.ad.dress>:8080/locations`.

 ![](https://dl.dropboxusercontent.com/u/2319755/cordova-background-geolocaiton/settings-url.png)